ALEHACKsp/vandal/README.md

+# Paused, when I will come back, I will write a batch render engine that'll be portable across engines.

 ⚡ Vandal is an in-development menu framework written in C++17, currently only coming with direct rendering support for DirectX 9.

 # Performance